MEtooHARD/goshxt/README.md

 All the dialogs will be accepted immediately.
 So you can just quickly go through the courses and add them, no need to click the noisy dialogs.
 ![alt text](https://github.com/594-666/goshxt/blob/main/dialog.png?raw=true)
-(but as a cost, you won't be able to immediately know whether the course is successfull added)
+(as the trade off, you won't be able to immediately know whether the course is successfull added)

 ---